nvim-telescope/telescope-ui-select.nvim/README.md

     }
   }
 }
--- To get fzf loaded and working with telescope, you need to call -- load_extension, somewhere after setup function: require("telescope").load_extension("ui-select")
+-- To get ui-select loaded and working with telescope, you need to call -- load_extension, somewhere after setup function: require("telescope").load_extension("ui-select")
 ```